-This page is devoted to information for the amateur radio operator volunteers who will be supplying communications to the annual Friendship Cruise in southeastern Utah.
+This page is devoted to information for the amateur radio operator volunteers who have traditionally supplied communications to the annual Friendship Cruise in southeastern Utah.

 The event is normally held on Memorial Day weekend.
 For 2011 that put it on May 27, 28, and 29, with some activity beginning on the 26th.

 As radio operators, we relay messages to and from rescue boats about emergency situations, to the trailer storage area about trailers that need to be taken somewhere other than the finish, and other information as needed regarding disabled boats, water conditions, fuel needs, etc.

 The accompanying pages contain reference information and plans that we hope will be helpful to those participating.
 Most operators will want to take with them at least a copy of the course map (two formats are available) and the list of frequencies that will be in use.